-The law firm of McLane, Graf, Raulerson & Middleton, Professional Association is pleased to honor attorney Christopher M. Dube with the third annual Jack B. Middleton Pro Bono Legal Services Award for his outstanding commitment to serving New Hampshire’s poor and underprivileged citizens.
+November 25, Manchester, NH: The law firm of McLane, Graf, Raulerson & Middleton, Professional Association is pleased to honor attorney Charla Bizios Stevens with the fourth annual Jack B. Middleton Pro Bono Legal Services Award for her outstanding commitment to serving New Hampshire’s poor and underprivileged citizens.

-McLane, New Hampshire’s largest full-service law firm, created the award in support of its efforts to help ensure that all New Hampshire citizens, regardless of resources, have access to the justice system.
-Since the firm’s inception over eighty-five years ago, McLane has been a consistent leader in supporting the states most vulnerable residents.
+McLane, New Hampshire’s largest full-service law firm, with offices in Woburn, Massachusetts as well, created the award in support of its efforts to help ensure that all New Hampshire citizens, regardless of resources, have access to the justice system.
+Since the firm’s inception almost ninety years ago, McLane has been a consistent leader in supporting the state’s most vulnerable residents.

 Middleton, a senior partner was the first lawyer in private practice to be honored by the New Hampshire Bar Foundation with the Frank Rowe Kenison award for his exemplary work and substantial contributions to the betterment of New Hampshire’s citizens.
 An esteemed trial lawyer for fifty years, Middleton has also given tirelessly to a number of civic organizations, including holding board positions with the United Way, the Mt.
 Washington Observatory and New Hampshire Public Television.

 Middleton was also among the pioneers of the IOLTA (“Interest on Lawyers’ Trust Accounts”) program in New Hampshire.
 Under IOLTA, interest earned on certain funds held by attorneys are used by the New Hampshire Bar Foundation to fund legal services for the poor.